medunham/typescript/katas/gilded-rose/NOTES.md

 - The gist of the system is an inventory management system with products that change in quality as they approach their sell by date
 - The rate of change depends on the type of product and it's relationship to it's sell-in (or sell-by value)
-- The new feature request is to have an item that decay's in quality twice as fast as other items
+- The new feature request is to have a `Conjured` item that decay's in quality twice as fast as other standard items

 # Initial Observations: